ActivityWatch/docs/src/watchers.rst

 - :gh:`Edwardsoen/aw-watcher-steam` - A Watcher to monitor current game being played.
 - :gh:`2e3s/awatcher` - A compiled watcher for X11 and Wayland to replace the original active window and AFK watchers, with workarounds for KDE and Gnome on Wayland.
 - :gh:`RTnhN/aw-watcher-toggl` - A Watcher to import time entries from Toggl.
-- :gh:`flexagoon/aw-watcher-gnome` - A watcher to use ActivityWatch on GNOME with Wayland
 - :gh:`sameersismail/aw-watcher-netstatus` - Monitors if you're connected to a network, by :gh-user:`sameersismail`.

 Custom visualizations